paulianttila/MQTT-Framework/README.md

 ## Usage

 Simple test application (app.py).
-See more features from integration test app in example folder.
+See more features from integration test app in tests/integration/testapp folder.

 ```python
 from mqtt_framework import Framework